peterpeerdeman/peterpeerdeman.github.io/data/blog/2013-11-05-deploying-angular-to-heroku.md

 ---
-layout: post
-title:  "Deploying Angular to Heroku"
+title: Deploying Angular to Heroku
+date: '2013-11-05'
 category: angular
-tags: [angular, heroku]
+tags: ['angular']
+draft: false
 ---

 A couple of simple steps to quickly create a nodejs angular application and host it on heroku.